-- Endobronchial Ultrasound (EBUS) is a minimally invasive procedure which allows a physician to perform a technique known as transbronchial needle aspiration to obtain tissue or fluid samples from the lungs and surrounding lymph nodes without conventional surgery.
+- Endobronchial ultrasound (EBUS) – A physician uses a transbronchial needle aspiration to retrieve tissue or fluid samples from the lungs without having to resort to surgery.
 Advanced Pulmonary Services: A look at Endobronchial Ultrasound (EBUS)